Efficient PAC Learning from the Crowd with Pairwise Comparisons: Introduction

 \section{Introduction}

-The recent years have witnessed an unprecedented growth of demands in annotating large-scale data sets for improved performance of deep neural networks~\citep{krizhevsky2012imagenet}.
-This motivates the emergence of crowdsourcing platforms such as Amazon Mechanical Turk (AMT), which automatically pack the machine learning tasks and assign a proper number of crowd workers for annotation~\citep{vaughan2017making}.
-On the empirical side, crowdsourcing serves as a successful tool to harness the crowd wisdom, and there have been a variety of tasks that can be completed through such platforms, including annotating images \citep{deng2009imageNet,patterson2012sun} and natural language \citep{callison2010speech,snow2008cheap}, evaluating and debugging machine learning models~\citep{chang2009reading,ribeiro2016why}, performing hybrid intelligence system diagnosis~\citep{gomes2011crowd,heikinheimo2013crowd,tamuz2011adapt}, and conducting behavioral experiments that helps our understanding in the conversation between human and machine learning system \citep{doshivelez2017roadmap}.
+The recent years have witnessed an unprecedented growth of demands in annotating large-scale data sets via crowdsourcing.
+On the empirical side, crowdsourcing has been serving as a successful tool to harness the crowd wisdom for annotating images \citep{deng2009imageNet} and natural language \citep{callison2010speech}, evaluating and debugging machine learning models~\citep{chang2009reading}, performing hybrid intelligent system diagnosis~\citep{gomes2011crowd,tamuz2011adapt}, aiding our understanding in the conversation between human and intelligent systems \citep{doshivelez2017roadmap}, to name a few~\citep{vaughan2017making}.

-Compared to the practical success in a broad range of applications, on the theoretical side, less is known about how to efficiently learn a model with desired error rate from the noisy feedback of the crowd workers.
-Early works, such as \citet{dasgupta2013crowd,shah2016double}, suggested very interesting incentive design for information elicitation, with the purpose of exploring and utilizing workers' extrinsic incentives and intrinsic motivation on different tasks.
-Other mechanisms, such as adaptive task assignment~\citep{khetan2016achieve} and self-correction~\citep{shah2016nooops} were also proposed to improve the quality of the feedback.
-Interestingly, \citet{gao16exact} studied this problem from the point of information theory, where the worker's value and his feedback is evaluated by information entropy.
+Compared to the practical success, on the theoretical side, less is known about how to learn a hypothesis class with desired error rate from the noisy crowd annotations.
+This has motivated a flurry of recent studies on improving the quality of the annotations, such as pruning low-quality workers \cite{dekel2009vox}, adaptive task assignment~\citep{khetan2016achieve}, and self-correction~\citep{shah2016nooops}.